ftasbasi/curly-meme/README.md

 # curly-meme
-A simple script to retrieve all jira issues together with their historical data then save to db
+A simple script to retrieve all Jira issues together with their historical data then save to db

 Search API
 https://developer.atlassian.com/server/jira/platform/jira-rest-api-examples/#searching-for-issues-examples